 \section{summary}

-In this paper, we extend the femtoscopy technique to the system including light nuclei, and provide quantitative predictions of the $\Lambda\alpha$ momentum correlation functions measured in the high-energy collisions.
-We have examined five models of the $\Lambda\alpha$ potentials.
-Two of them are the phenomenological $\Lambda\alpha$ models (Isle and SG)~\cite{Kumagai-Fuse:1994ulj}.
+In this paper, we extend the femtoscopy technique to the system including light nuclei, and we provide quantitative predictions of the $\Lambda\alpha$ momentum correlation functions that can be measured in high-energy collisions.
+We have examined five models of $\Lambda\alpha$ potentials.
+Two of them are phenomenological $\Lambda\alpha$ models (Isle and SG)~\cite{Kumagai-Fuse:1994ulj}.
 The others are constructed by substituting the $\alpha$ density distribution for the Skyrme-type $\Lambda$ potentials~\cite{Jinno:2023xjr,Lanskoy:1997xq}.
-All models reproduce the $\Lambda$ binding energy of $^5_\Lambda \mathrm{He}$ and have consistent interaction range of $2$-$3~\text{fm}$, while they have different properties at short range, including both attractive ones and repulsive ones.
+All models reproduce the $\Lambda$ binding energy of $^5_\Lambda \mathrm{He}$ and have a consistent interaction range of $2$-$3~\text{fm}$, while they have different properties at short range, including both attractive ones and repulsive ones.
 The constructed Skyrme-type potentials indicate that the repulsive nature of the $\Lambda$ potential at high densities induces the repulsive core in the $\Lambda\alpha$ interaction at short range.

-While the correlation functions from the source with $R\gtrsim 3$ fm are not sensitive to the short range behavior of the $\Lambda\alpha$ potential, the difference of the potentials is manifest in the correlation functions from the small source system ($R\sim 1$ fm).
+While the correlation functions from the source with $R\gtrsim 3$ fm are not sensitive to the short-range behavior of the $\Lambda\alpha$ potential, the difference of the potentials is manifest in the correlation functions from the small-source system ($R\sim 1$ fm).
 It is found that the correlation is suppressed in the order of the repulsive strength of the $\Lambda\alpha$ potential at short range.
-This indicates that the $\Lambda\alpha$ correlation function can constrain the $\Lambda\alpha$ potential at short range, which is not sensitive to the calculated $\Lambda$ binding energy of the few-body $\Lambda$ hypernuclei~\cite{Motoba:1985uj}.
-Detailed knowledge of the $\Lambda\alpha$ potential at short range would bring valuable information on the property of $\Lambda$ in dense nuclear medium, which is one of the key ingredients to solve the hyperon puzzle of neutron stars.
+This indicates that the $\Lambda\alpha$ correlation function can constrain the $\Lambda\alpha$ potential at short range, which cannot be explored in the few-body $\Lambda$ hypernuclear system because the variation in its short range part does not make a difference in the calculated $\Lambda$ binding energy~\cite{Motoba:1985uj}.
+Detailed knowledge of the $\Lambda\alpha$ potential at short range would provide valuable information on the property of $\Lambda$ in dense nuclear medium, which is one of the key ingredients needed to solve the hyperon puzzle of neutron stars.

 We examine the validity of the LL formula, which has been utilized to extract the low-energy scattering parameters from the correlation function measurements.
 For a small source size of $1~\text{fm}$, the LL formula is shown to severely deviate from the exact result in the low-momentum region, since the system with longer interaction range than the source size invalidates the assumption made in the LL formula.
 We also study the effect of the momentum dependence of the $\Lambda$ potential, which is not so firmly determined from the experimental data.
 We compare the momentum dependent model with the one omitting the momentum dependence of the $\Lambda$ potential in symmetric nuclear matter while fixing the $\Lambda$ binding energy of ${}^5_\Lambda\mathrm{He}$.
 The difference between with and without the momentum dependence is found to be small.